Candidates cast votes as polling stations open in Irish presidential election

 Beyond their visions for the presidency, coverage of the contest has centred on a series of controversies affecting the hopefuls.

-Ms Connolly’s judgment was called into question over hiring a woman to work in Leinster House, the seat of Ireland’s parliament and its committees, who had previously been convicted of a firearm possession offence.
+Ms Connolly was asked about her hiring of a woman to work in the parliament who had been convicted of a firearm possession offence, and a 2018 visit to Syria.

-The left-wing candidate said she believed in rehabilitation and the woman had been highly recommended, while her opponent said the security of the parliament had been put at risk.

-Lucia O’Farrell, a constituent of Ms Humphreys, publicly criticised the former Cabinet minister for not supporting an inquiry into the death of her son, Shane, who died after being hit by a car driven by a man who should have been in jail.

-Ms Humphreys was also questioned on her role in the appointment of a man to the board of a museum which was criticised as political, and claims by a former Cabinet colleague, ex-transport minister Shane Ross, that she had been opposed to stricter drink-driving rules.

-She said the appointment was a “mistake” made as a “new minister”, and that she “absolutely supported” the legislative reforms around drink-driving.
+Ms Humphreys was asked about whether she did enough to support the family of a young man who was hit and killed by a driver who should have been in jail, and her role in the appointment to a museum’s board, which was criticised at the time as political.

-The last large dispute of the campaign centred on Ms Connolly’s work as a barrister.
+A row also erupted in the last week of the campaign about Ms Connolly’s work as a barrister representing financial institutions.

-Ms Humphreys said she personally “never tried to capitalise on somebody’s misfortune and to make money out of it”, in reference to Ms Connolly’s time working as a barrister during the economic crash.

-Ms Humphreys said Ms Connolly worked for “UK banks” before she went into politics, while she worked in a credit union, “actually helping people to stay in their houses”.
+Fine Gael and Ms Humphreys accused Ms Connolly of “double standards” for criticising the banks as an elected politician when she had represented them, with Ms Connolly responding to say the tone of the campaign had hit “a new low”.